csmberkeley/csm-16b/README.md

     make all

-Once satisfied, clean adn push the branch to Github origin.
+Once satisfied, clean and push the branch to Github origin.

     make clean
     git push origin branchname

-## Pull request
+## 4. Pull request
 On the Github web interface, create a new pull request for the branch, assign the current maintainers for review, apply relevant labels, and set the milestone to the current release target.